We would love for you to share your thoughts about the current topic and suggest new ones for us to share.

 Who are we?

-Annulotta Marjanen, a 32-year-old special education teacher, with a background of a class teacher.
+Annulotta Marjanen, a special education teacher, with a background as a class teacher.

-Joonas Marjanen, a 33-year-old music teacher, also with a background of a class teacher.
+Joonas Marjanen, a music teacher, with a background as a class teacher.

 What motivated us to apply abroad?